Best Camping in Florida: 15 Top Spots to Pitch a Tent, Park an RV

 Henderson Beach State Park

-Located near Destin, the white sand beaches and blue waters of the Gulf of Mexico beckon campers at Henderson Beach State Park.
+Located near Destin, a popular Panhandle vacation town, the white sand beaches and blue waters of the Gulf of Mexico beckon campers at Henderson Beach State Park.
 In this picturesque park, hiking trails wind through large sand dunes while surf fishing keeps anglers entertained.
 Additional activities include bicycling, birding, picnicking and swimming.
 Catching one of the Gulf of Mexico’s stunning sunsets is an ideal way to end the day.

 The park’s beachfront campground has 60 campsites popular for RV camping and tent camping.
 Campsites have water and electricity, picnic tables, ground grills and clothesline posts.
 Coin-operated laundry facilities are also available.
 And hot showers are a welcome amenity.